charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 - Mount movements in 4 directions
 - Goto
 - Tracking
-- Guiding is there but not tested
+- Guiding
-- Parking, custom Home position are not implemented
+- Parking, custom Home position are implemented but not tested
 - HAL is partly done but there are still some #ifdefs in the code that need to be removed
 - EEPROM support: small change to support the RAM/Flash implementation of ESP32, that also requires a task to commit the changes to flash when needed.
 - RealTime clock: ESP32 does not have a clock, so it reports a fake time.